 - Consider other ways in which regions and countries can be categorised and compared (e.g. their size, population)

-- Introduce the homework as below
+- Introduce the homework.

 - UK (Very high human development)